Dark matter production from evaporation of regular primordial black holes: Cosmological constraints

 where $g_{s,0}=3.94$ and $g_{s,\text{dec}}\sim 106.75$ have been used.
 So that $m_\chi>3.5\text{ keV}$ gives $v_0<2.19\times 10^{-8}$.
 By using Eqs. \ref{eq:p_0}, \ref{eq:A and B}, and \ref{eq:T_eva}, we obtain an upper bound on RPBH mass:

 In Fig. \ref{fig:WDM constraint}, we show the warm DM constraint on the RPBH mass as a function of DM mass for different chosen values of $l$.
 We see that larger DM mass allows larger PBH mass as the initial kinetic energy of DM is smaller and therefore the small-scale structure constraint becomes more irrelevant.
 For singular Schwarzschild PBH, the entire parameter space is allowed if $m_\chi\gtrsim 100\text{ GeV}$ (recall that $M_i<10^9\text{ g}$ from BBN constraint).
 For RPBHs, the constraint is shifted towards lower mass because the RPBHs that we consider have lower Hawking temperature and smaller horizon size leading to longer lifetime (Eq. \ref{eq:tau}), which means that DM could be produced too late and does not have enough time to become cold enough by the time small-scale structures form.
-An increase of $l$ results in stronger constraints due to the more extended lifetime of the RPBH (see the lower left panel of Fig. \ref{fig:DM abundance}).
+An increase of $l$ results in stronger constraints due to the more extended lifetime of the RPBH (see the lower left panel of Fig. \ref{fig:properties of RBH}).
+Therefore, heavy DM is generally preferred in this scenario.